Swift Transportation Truck Accident

 Carl and Betty Moyes founded B & C Truck Leasing in Plain City, Utah, in the 1950s that would eventually become Phoenix Arizona-based Common Market and finally Swift Transportation Company.
 In 1966, the company transported imported steel from Los Angeles to Phoenix with return loads back to Southern California carrying cotton.

 The family, including Carl and Betty's two sons, and partner Randy Knight, purchased the Swift & Company's trucking assets from the Swift Meat Packing Co. in the mid-1980s.
-A few years later, Randy sold his shares and co-founded Knight Transportation, another major trucking company in North America.
+A few years later, Randy sold his shares and co-founded Knight Transportation, another major trucking company in North America transporting products, goods, and grain.
 In 1988, the company purchased Cooper Motor Lines based in Greenville, South Carolina.

 Current contact information for the company includes: